 For debt financial assets that meet the SPPI test, classification at initial recognition will be determined based on the business model under which these instruments are managed.
 Debt instruments that are managed on a "hold to collect and for sale" basis will be classified as financial assets measured at FVOCI.
 Debt instruments that are managed on a "hold to collect" basis will be classified as investment securities at amortized cost.
-Subsequent measurement of instruments classified as financial assets at FVOCI and at amortized cost classifications under PFRS 9 operate in a similar manner to AFS financial assets for debt financial assets and loans and receivables, respectively, under existing PAS 39, except for the impairment provisions which are discussed below.
+Subsequent measurement of instruments classified as financial assets for debt financial assets and loans and receivables, respectively, under existing PAS 39, except for the impairment provisions which are discussed below.